tyleretters/nor.the-rn.info/_pages/about.md

 permalink: /about
 page_excerpt_overload: Midwestern musician holed-up in the mountains by Los Angeles.
 ---
-Tyler Etters is a midwestern musician holed-up in the mountains by Los Angeles.
+I am a midwestern musician holed-up in the mountains by Los Angeles.

----

 In 2024 I'm primarily releasing music as [They Became What They Beheld](https://tbwtb.com).
 See my [discography](/discography) for more.